 Message about academics at Holy Family Academy:

 Holy Family offers a rigorous curriculum in History from Greco-Roman times to modernity, giving students a rational understanding of past events and of God’s historical relationship to man.
-All students take at least three years of Latin, and French is offered to high schoolers.
+All students take at least three years of Latin, and Spanish is offered to high schoolers.
 In the sciences, we offer Biology, Chemistry, and Physics, including laboratory work, as well as half-year courses in Astronomy and Music Theory to round out the liberal arts.

-Most importantly, all Holy Family students attend Mass and pray the rosary together daily, which gives each day a truly Catholic character.
+Most importantly, all Holy Family students attend Mass and pray together daily, which gives each day a truly Catholic character.
 By the time they graduate, our students have absorbed what it means to put Christ at the center of each day in a practical sense.

 Below you will find information about our Upper and Lower School curriculum and descriptions of our classes.
 Thank you for your interest in our academic program!